-Property Owner: City of Richmond Department of Parks, Recreation and Community Facilities III.
+City of Richmond Department of Parks, Recreation and Community Facilities III.
 PURPOSE The application is for the conceptual location, character, and extent review of a new event venue within Monroe Park at the corners of Main and Laurel Streets.
 IV.
 SUMMARY & RECOMMENDATION This conceptual plan for the event venue is part of a larger restoration effort called out in the Master Plan for Monroe Park, a plan that was adopted by the Planning Commission in 2008 with subsequent design and construction plans approved in 2009 and later updated in 2017.
 After years of research and community input, the Monroe Park Advisory Committee and team identified 1904 as the historic period of significance to which the Park is to be restored.
-The pavilion, as well as the associated permeable paver plaza, and adjacent lawn area will serve as the designated event venue.
+At the regular meeting of the Urban Design Committee on April 6, 2017, staff presented elements of the submitted plan with the intention of recommending that the UDC recommend approval for the following reasons: The pavilion, as well as the associated permeable paver plaza, and adjacent lawn area will serve as the designated event venue.
 The combination and proximity of the pavilion, the plaza and the lawn on the south west corner of the park is conducive to functions, events and allows for low-impact maintenance.
 The addition of moveable furniture and seat-walls will provide more seating options for park patrons while developing a hardscape with enhanced ADA accessibility allows the space to be more inclusive.
 Furthermore, paving with pervious brick pavers and bio-retention planters ensure the site will have a low-impact on storm water drainage.
 Additionally, the event space will allow for programming that will provide a revenue stream for the Conservancy that can be used for future maintenance and improvements of the park.
-Therefore, Staff recommends that the Urban Design Committee approve the conceptual design with the following considerations: - That the final plans include detailed architectural plans and renderings for each structure, indicating dimensions, building materials and finishes. - That the final plans include a landscaping plan and schedule showing plant species, quantity, location and size at the time of installation. - That the landscaping plan seeks to utilize native, non-invasive species where possible. - That the final plans include a lighting plan, showing make, model and finish for any light pole and fixture, as well as fixture light source and color temperature. - That the applicant examine alternatives to the removal and/or movement of the magnolia and maple if they are part of the historic species list as mentioned in the Monroe Park Master Plan of 2008. - That the applicant remove the proposed decorative paver crosswalk.
-It is not supported by the city traffic engineering department as it is problematic from a pedestrian safety and parking perspective.
-Staff Contact:
+The Urban Design Committee highlighted several concerns regarding the impact of the proposed conceptual design on the character of the park.
+The Committee sought answers regarding the extent of the proposed tent design in terms of the frequency of events on the proposed tent site to understand how that may impact the maintenance of the lawn and the surrounding flora.
+In this regard, the Committee questioned the removal of the trees and further implied that tented events should accommodate the existing trees.